MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/bhold-integration-installation.md

 Replace *\<Version\>* with the version number of the BHOLD FIM Integration release that you are installing.

 To run the program file as an administrator, right-click the file and then click **Run as administrator**.

 ![running msi](media/bhold-integration-installation/cmd.png)

 ## Post installation tasks

 After installing BHOLD FIM Integration, you must configure Microsoft SharePoint to give the BHOLD service account site-owner permissions.
-Also, if the FIM Portal is configured to use Secure Sockets Layer (SSL) security, you must modify files that contain references to the addresses of BHOLD p ages added to the FIM Portal.
+Also, if the FIM Portal is configured to use Secure Sockets Layer (SSL) security, you must modify files that contain references to the addresses of BHOLD pages added to the FIM Portal.

 ### Configuring SharePoint

 To function properly, BHOLD FIM Integration requires the BHOLD service account to have site-member permissions in Microsoft SharePoint.

 ### To grant site-member permissions to the BHOLD service account